-However, note that two of the assumptions that we make about~\eqref{eq:SP} fail to hold for~\eqref{eq:Lagragian}.
+where $[\cdot]_+\defeq \max\{0,\cdot\}$ and we choose the DGF w.r.t.\ $(0,\bbR_+^n)$ to be $\omega(\cdot)=(1/2)\normt{\cdot}_2^2$.
+However, note that two of the assumptions that we made for~\eqref{eq:SP} fail to hold for~\eqref{eq:Lagragian}.
 First, in Assumption~\ref{assum:bounded_Lambda}, we assume that $\Lambda$ is bounded in~\eqref{eq:SP}, but it is unbounded in~\eqref{eq:Lagragian}.
 Second, we assume that $L_{xx}$ is a constant (w.r.t.\ $\lambda$) in~\eqref{eq:SP}, but it depends (linearly) on $\lambda$ in~\eqref{eq:Lagragian}.
 That said, both of these challenges can be overcome.
-Before we present the details below, we first provide some intuition.
 For the first challenge, recall from Remark~\ref{rmk:assump} that the boundedness of $\Lambda$ is needed for two purposes, i.e., solving the problem in~\eqref{eq:hprimalF_sm} inexactly and bounding the duality gap $\Delta$ via its smoothed counterpart $\Delta_\rho$.
 In the case of~\eqref{eq:Lagragian}, from~\eqref{eq:exact_dual_sln}, we see that the problem in~\eqref{eq:hprimalF_sm} can be solved {\em exactly}.
-In addition, in Section~\ref{sec:Conv_analysis_Cvx}, we will use a convergence criterion different from the duality gap $\Delta$.
+In addition, in Section~\ref{sec:Conv_analysis_Cvx}, we use a convergence criterion different from the duality gap $\Delta$.
 For these reasons, $\Lambda$ need not be bounded for~\eqref{eq:Lagragian}.
 For the second challenge, we propose to properly bound the growth of $L_{xx}(\lambda)$ in each iteration of our frameworks via bounding $\normt{\lambda}_\infty$, i.e., the $\ell_\infty$-norm of $\lambda$.

-\subsection{Convergence Analysis}
+\subsection{Convergence Analysis.}

-For the constrained problem in~\eqref{eq:PRIMAL}, instead of the duality gap, it is more common to use the (primal) optimality gap and constraint violation together as the convergence criterion (e.g.,~\cite{Xu_17}).
+For the constrained problem~\eqref{eq:PRIMAL}, instead of the duality gap, it is more common to use the optimality gap and constraint violation as the convergence criterion (e.g.,~\cite{Xu_17}).
 Specifically, for any $\varepsilon>0$, $\barx\in \calX$ is an $\varepsilon$-optimal and $\varepsilon$-feasible solution of~\eqref{eq:PRIMAL} if